 2. Playing the Surrogate Father

-Like most sociopaths, Montana possesses something of a corrupt moral code, displaying the kind of hypocrisy that is never more evident than when his sister Gina is involved.
+Like all sociopaths, Montana possesses something of a corrupt moral code, displaying the kind of hypocrisy that is never more evident than when his sister Gina is involved.
 Gina is a simple soul making an honest living when her big brother comes along with his flash clothes and jail manners.
 Gina’s mamma has raised her well, and she is fully aware of her son’s destructive capacities – eventually, he destroys everything that comes his way.

 Of course, Tony is not the kind of guy who takes No for an answer, and it isn’t long before his contradictions begin to hurt his kid sister.
 He wants her to have money, but he doesn’t like it when she begins hanging around in flash places.
 He wants her in his life, but he smacks her around when she begins cavorting with criminals of his ilk.
 He wants her to find happiness, but he won’t stand for anybody touching her.